drishti-m/Paraview_PyTorch_Plugin/README.md

 The test plugins are to see the ground truth results of computed fluid classification and segmentation, and are used to compare with the ML based classification & segmentation.

 ## Instructions to train the models
-The pre-trained models are already provided in the directory `pre-trained-models`.
+The pre-trained models are already provided in **[Releases](https://github.com/drishti-m/Paraview_PyTorch_Plugin/releases/tag/v1.0)**.
 The models for image classification and segmentation were downloaded from PyTorch, rest were trained by author.
-But, if you wish to train the model for fluid classification and segmentation, follow the instructions below.
+But, if you wish to re-train the model for fluid classification and segmentation, follow the instructions below.

 * Go to directory `model-training/`.
 * Run `python train_fluid_classifier.py` for fluid classifier, and